Daniel-Abrecht/dpa-image-builder/README.md

 All config and package lists in the search path are combined.
 Config settings in config files later in the path override earlier ones.
-The special config file `config/user_config_override`, which is the default for the `config-set@%' and `config-unset@%` makefile targets, can override the settings from all other config files and will be ignored in the git repo.
+The special config file `config/user_config_override`, which is the default for the `config-set//%' and `config-unset//%` makefile targets, can override the settings from all other config files and will be ignored in the git repo.
 It is useful for changing local settings & preferences, such as the repos to use for bootstrapping, the image files size, or using a different branch or remote for a repo, or generally